MattiasMilger/News-feed-by-Mattias/README.md

 tkinter, feedparser, webbrowser, time, json, os

 Feedparser is a third party library and must be installed.
-Install with pip install [library name].
+Install with pip install [library name] in command prompt.

 ----------------------------